 Sear the Chicken

 Next, I add the marinated chicken to the pot and sear it on high heat for 15 to 30 minutes, turning the pieces constantly to keep them from burning.
 The goal here is to brown the chicken all over and let the sauce cook down so the flavors concentrate.
-It’s important not to rush this part, or the chicken will end up boiled instead of beautifully seared.

-Add the Veggies and Broth
+Add the Veggies and liquid

-Once the chicken is browned, I add the potatoes and carrots and cook them for about 10 minutes, stirring often to keep them from sticking.
-Then I pour in 4 cups of chicken broth or water, cover the pot, and let everything simmer until the potatoes are fork-tender.
+Then I pour in 4 cups of water or you can also add chicken stock.
+Then cover the pot, and let everything simmer until the potatoes are fork-tender.
 If needed, I’ll add more liquid a cup at a time until the stew thickens up and the potatoes are soft.

 Finish the Stew